Barometric Pressure Today Logo Barometric Pressure

 How Barometric Pressure Affects Us

-Barometric pressure, or atmospheric pressure, refers to the weight of the air around us.
-Changes in this pressure can significantly impact humans, animals, and nature.
-These effects vary depending on whether the pressure is low, normal, or high.
+Barometric pressure, or atmospheric pressure, is the weight of the air around us.
+Changes in this pressure can affect humans, animals, and nature in many ways.
+These effects depend on whether the pressure is low, normal, or high.

 Low Barometric Pressure